- Each surface modeling software is different in workflow, interface, adds-on, and such variables

 To avoid disappointments, remember to consider each software’s workflow, capabilities, and flexibility.

-As usual, always start with the trial version if totally lost.
+As usual, always start with the trial version and see from there how things evolve.